Well water, pond water, rain water — there are many types of water described in Ayurvedic texts, and each has a therapeutic value, just as food does.

 Ancient texts talk about the difference in the rate of absorption of regular water vs. boiled water:

-Water for Your Body Type
+Healing Waters for Your Body Type

 How much water you should drink depends on your age, how much physical work or exercise you do, the weather, your diet, your stress levels, your herbal food supplements, and your body type.
 The warm Pitta types usually are thirstier than the watery Kapha types.
 Vata types are often constipated or have dry skin and thus need to drink more water.